 I believe the norms for integration are the ability to speak in English as the language of economic necessity; becoming citizens and exercising the right to vote; and giving back to America.

 I do agree that people shouldn’t have to “drop their cultures” when they arrive in America, as Khan mentioned.
 Additionally, too, they must absorb the culture of where they live.
 Accommodation must be both ways.
 If America can accommodate the cultures we bring with us, we must accommodate America, the country we have chosen, and its culture.
+Jaya Padmanabhan was the editor of India Currents from 2012-16.
+She is the author of the collection of short stories, Transactions of Belonging.

 “Bullshit is everywhere.
 There is very little that you will encounter in life that has not been, in some ways, infused with bullshit.”
 Those words formed the opening of Jon Stewart’s Daily Show exit monologue.